aysegul-yildiz/MIPS-Assembly-Projects/README.md

 # MIPS-Assembly-Projects
-This reposiroty showcases the lab works done during cs 224 course with MIPS Assembly. repository structure is as follows
+This reposiroty showcases the lab works done during cs 224 course with MIPS Assembly.
+Repository structure is as follows:
   1. Basics & arithmetic: Fundamental programs focusing on system calls and core operations.
          helloWorld: basic output using system calls
          mathCalculation: simple integer arithmetic and user input